 I just wanted to say that basically I think they should just bring these troops home.

-I I I mean, let's face it, we are being controlled right now by 60s radicals, hippies, basically, that have no intention of winning this war or fighting this war.
+I mean, let's face it, we are being controlled right now by 60s radicals, hippies, basically, that have no intention of winning this war or fighting this war.

-So uh why why have why let people die?
+So why let people die?

 Just bring them home.

-Um they're not gonna fight it.
+They're not going to fight it.

 There's still people putting their reputations on the line, the generals.

-I just scanned it, but it actually said that the Secretary of Defense is trying to get FaceTime with the president to explain his um concern about the delay in approving the new troop levels.
+I just scanned it, but it actually said that the Secretary of Defense is trying to get FaceTime with the president to explain his concern about the delay in approving the new troop levels.

 Now, the Secretary of Defense is having trouble getting FaceTime with the president.

-The president is at a campaign event for Democrat Jan John Corzine right now.
+The president is at a campaign event for Democrat John Corzine right now.

 He's been raising money in New York.